top of page

 • good binoculars

-• walking poles (can be bough cheaply in Nepal)
+• walking poles (can be bought cheaply in Nepal)

 • Insect repellant